Culture & Civic Life

 Through its vast network of programs, the Jewish Federation of Greater Los Angeles works to build a tightly-knit community of Jewish people locall...

 In 1943, the Centre de Documentation Juive Contemporaine (CDJC) – or, the Contemporary Jewish Documentation Center – began to archive evidence of the persecution European Jews faced during the Holocaust, or Shoah (in Hebrew).
 This collection paved the way for a 60-year process of developing what is today the Shoah Memorial.
-Today, the Shoah Memorial brings together people from all over the world, from different backgrounds and interests.
-It contains a museum, which is home to various exhibits, events, and speakers each year, research archives, and provides educational programs and sponsored trips.
-Each of these connected facets of the Memorial is dedicated to the continued remembrance of the devastation experienced and lessons learned during the Holocaust.
+The Shoah Memorial brings together people from all over the world, from different backgrounds and interests.
+It contains a museum — which is home to exhibits, events, research archives, and speakers each year — and provides educational programs and sponsored trips that are dedicated to the continued remembrance of the devastation experienced and lessons learned during the Holocaust.
 This mission is especially necessary at a time when those who experienced this genocide first-hand are entrusting their memories and stories to younger generations.

 General Operating Support